WICG/scheduling-apis/spec/security.md

 <div class="non-normative">
 The second consideration is whether {{Scheduler/postTask()}} leaks any information about other origins' tasks.
-The threat model we consider is code from two different origins running in separate event loops in the same thread.
+We consider an attacker running on one origin trying to obtain information about code executing in another origin (and hence in a separate event loop) that is scheduled in the same thread in a browser.

-Because the UA can only run tasks from one event loop at a time, an attacker might be able to gain information about tasks running in another event loop by monitoring when their tasks run.
-For example, an attacker could flood the system with {{TaskPriority/user-blocking}} tasks and expect them to run consecutively; if there are large gaps in between, then the attacker might infer something about tasks running in another event loop, e.g. they have higher priority.
+Because a thread within a UA can only run tasks from one event loop at a time, an attacker might be able to gain information about tasks running in another event loop by monitoring when their tasks run.
+For example, an attacker could flood the system with tasks and expect them to run consecutively; if there are large gaps in between, then the attacker could infer that another task ran, potentially in a different event loop.
+The information exposed in such a case would depend on implementation details, and implementations can reduce the amount of information as described below.

-The first thing we note is that the attacker would not be able to definitively tell that a task ran in another event loop, e.g. an internal browser task might have run, or perhaps the UA throttled the attacker's script.
-Second, any information gained would be implementation-dependent since inter-event-loop task selection is not specified.
-Our opinion is that information gained in such an attack is likely to be benign, but there are mitigations that implementers can consider to minimize the risk:
+**What Information Might Be Gained?** <br/>
+Concretely, an attacker would be able to detect when other tasks are executed by the browser by either flooding the system with tasks or by recursively scheduling tasks.
+This is a [known attack](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/vila) that can be executed with existing APIs like {{Window/postMessage(message, options)|postMessage()}}.
+The tasks that run instead of the attacker's can be tasks in other event loops as well as other tasks in the attacker's event loop, including internal UA tasks (e.g. garbage collection).

+Assuming the attacker can determine with a high degree of probability that the task executing is in another event loop, then the question becomes what additional information can the attacker learn?
+Since inter-event-loop task selection is not specified, this information will be implementation-dependent and depends on how UAs order tasks between event loops.
+But UAs that use a prioritization scheme that treats event loops sharing a thread as a single event loop are vulnerable to exposing more information.

+It is helpful to think about the *set of potential tasks* that a UA might choose instead of the attacker's, which corresponds to the information gained.
+When an attacker floods the system with tasks, the set of possible tasks would be anything the UA deems to be higher priority at that moment.
+This could be the result of a static prioritization scheme, e.g. input is always highest priority, network is second highest, etc., or this could be more dynamic, e.g. the UA occasionally chooses to run tasks from other task sources depending on how long they've been starved.
+Using a dynamic scheme increases the set of potential task which in turn decreases the fidelity of the information.

+{{Scheduler/postTask()}} supports prioritization for tasks scheduled with it.
+How these tasks are interleaved with other task sources is also implementation-dependent, however it might be possible for an attacker to further reduce the set of potential tasks that can run instead of its own by leveraging this priority.
+For example, if a UA uses a simple static prioritization scheme spanning all event loops in a thread, then using
+{{TaskPriority/user-blocking}} {{Scheduler/postTask()}} tasks instead of
+{{Window/postMessage(message, options)|postMessage()}} tasks might decrease
+this set, depending on their relative prioritization and what is between.

+**What Mitigations are Possible?** <br/>
+There are mitigations that implementers can consider to minimize the risk:

  * Where possible, isolate cross-origin event loops by running them in different threads.
-This type of potential attack depends on the event loops sharing a thread.
+This type of attack depends on the event loops sharing a thread.
  * Use an inter-event-loop scheduling policy that is not strictly based on priority.
 For example, an implementation might use round-robin or fair-scheduling between event loops to prevent leaking information about task priority.
 Another possibility is to ensure lower priority tasks are periodically cycled in to prevent inferring priority information.

-Finally, we note that similar attacks could be carried out without this API, e.g. by scheduling tasks with {{Window/postMessage(message, options)|postMessage()}}, although the addition of {{Scheduler/postTask()}} priorities could change what implementation-dependent information is obtainable.
 </div>